 You should call 0300 123 4193 to make an appointment.

 The Asylum Intake Unit (AIU) in Croydon is open and it is now possible to also register your claim in other centres in Glasgow, Belfast, Liverpool, Leeds, Solihull and Cardiff.

 I have an appointment for an asylum interview.
 Will that go ahead?

-The Home Office has postponed all asylum interviews scheduled from 19 March 2020 onwards for the foreseeable future.
+The Home Office had postponed all asylum interviews scheduled from 19 March 2020 onwards.

 I wish to make a fresh claim for asylum.